sassoftware/sas-scoring-wrapper-python/README.md

 -   **Translation Function**: Name of the function to translate it properly

--   **Output Type**: The way the R code is going to be translated to be used outside of the SAS environment
+-   **Output Type**: The way the Python code is going to be translated to be used outside of the SAS environment

 -   **Sample File**: Sample of the usual name that is exported by the SAS visual interfaces